-A summer afternoon at Pemaquid Beach State Park will be one to remember for the entire family.
+Although it’s not an official state park, a summer afternoon at Pemaquid Beach will be one to remember for the entire family.
 Here, visitors find clean water and a pristine beachfront that is groomed daily as part of the Healthy Beaches program.
 Located in the nearby town of Bristol, Maine, this park boasts plenty of amenities like changing rooms, showers, a snack shack, an educational nature center, and a community gathering venue.
 Admission for each adult visitor is $4.00, and pets are prohibited.

 Popham Beach State Park

 One unique public beaches near Boothbay Harbor, Maine, is Popham Beach State Park.
 This rare geologic landform borders the south side of the Kennebec River and features a long stretch of sandy shore.
 This park is popular among sunbathers in the summer due to stunning views of Fox and Wood Islands from the beach.
 For an exciting adventure, visitors can walk out to Fox Island at low tide.
 Just pay attention to the tide schedule and don’t get marooned!